squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 Proofs
 ------

-The proof of a goal is given after the goal between the :g:`Proof` and :g:`Qed` markers.
+The proof of a lemma is given after the lemma declaration, between the :g:`Proof` and :g:`Qed` markers.
 It consists in a list of tactics.
 The invokation of each tactic modifies the proof state, which contains a list of goals to prove.
 Each goal is displayed as a judgement displaying its current state.
 Initially, the proof state consists of a single goal, as declared by the user.
-Each tactic then reduces the first goal of the proof state to an arbitrary number of new subgoals.
+Each tactic then reduces the first goal of the proof state to an arbitrary number of new sub-goals.
 When no goal is left, the proof is completed and :g:`Qed` can be used.

 The complete list of tactics can be found in the corresponding